ryan-mangeno/Distributed-DB-from-scatch/README.md

     ./storage_server
     ```
     *This server listens on a Unix Domain Socket, typically `/tmp/storage_engine.sock` (as defined in the C++ code).*

+* **Downloading MongoDB and its C++ Driver**
+    * Follow [this guide](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#std-label-install-mdb-community-ubuntu) for mongodb installation on unbuntu
+    * Follow [this guide](https://www.mongodb.com/docs/languages/cpp/cpp-driver/current/get-started/) for the driver installation

 **2. Go Node Coordinator (TCP Server & UDS Client)**